 Welcome to the Forward Arkansas blog, featuring news about our Forward Communities, programs and advocacy efforts, important and timely updates, and opportunities for you to join us in strengthening and improving public education in Arkansas.

-For all press inquiries please contact Liz Hamilton at email@example.com.
+For all press inquiries please contact Courtney Lincoln at firstname.lastname@example.org.

 ForwARd Arkansas Community Resource Partners Tina and Trina Fletcher and Implementation Working Group member Sen. Joyce Elliot were recently recognized in the Arkansas Times' list of "Visionary Arkansans."
 We are so grateful for the Fletchers' diligent work in...read more